-$SVC \rightarrow QTA \rightarrow OGN \rightarrow ABC\uparrow 123 \downarrow \rightarrow INCORRECT \downarrow \leq \equiv$
+$SVC \rightarrow QTA \rightarrow OGN \rightarrow ABC \uparrow 123 \downarrow \rightarrow INCORRECT \downarrow < \equiv$

-The station receiving a service message as prescribed in 2.7.4.11.15.1 shall resume responsibility for the referenced message and shall retransmit the message with a correct originator indicator and, if applicable, a new transmission identification.
+2.4.4.11.15.2 The station receiving a service message as prescribed in 2.4.4.11.15.1 shall resume responsibility for the referenced message and shall retransmit the message with a correct originator indicator and, if applicable, a new transmission identification.

-Note.- When applying the provisions of 2.7.4.11.15 the relay centre requirement is as a minimum the first character of the originator indicator verified as the first character of the location indicator of the place at which the message is originated.
+Note.- When applying the provisions of 2.4.4.11.15 the relay center requirement is as a minimum the first character of the originator indicator verified as the first character of the location indicator of the place at which the message is originated.